Table of Contents

-Both modafinil and adrafinil (once it has been metabolized) increase wakefulness by acting on the amygdala and hypothalamus regions of the brain .
-This action bumps the output of orexin (also called hypocretin), a molecule neurons use to communicate and that is directly responsible for regulating wakefulness.
-Levels of the neurotransmitter norepinephrine also go up because of the same action.
-Norepinephrine, often known as noradrenaline, is an organic chemical which boosts alertness and focuses attention.
+Both modafinil and adrafinil (once metabolized) increase wakefulness by acting on your amygdala and hypothalamus regions of the brain .
+This action bumps the output of orexin (also called hypocretin).
+That’s a molecule neurons use to communicate and is directly responsible for regulating wakefulness .

 Benefits and Effects

 There are also several powerful and measurable nootropic effects that modafinil and adrafinil create .
-The list of cognitive ability improvements is long and impressive: better memory and speed of recall, easier learning, sharper focus, improved spatial awareness and much better performance on all tasks which require higher-level thinking.
+The list of cognitive ability improvements is long and quite impressive: better memory and speed of recall, easier learning, sharper focus, improved spatial awareness and much better performance on all tasks which require higher-level thinking.

 And, of course, whether you’re well rested (I envy you) or sleep deprived, both modafinil and adrafinil work wonders for improving the mood .

-Even though adrafinil turns into modafinil inside the body, making them very closely related to each other, the are several significant differences between the two.
-Anyone considering taking either substance should be aware of these differences since, depending on your situation and needs, they will likely be the deciding factor on which you will take.
+Even though adrafinil turns into modafinil inside our bodies, making them very closely related to each other, the are several significant differences between the two.
+Anyone considering taking either substance should be aware of these.

 Onset, Half-Life, and Duration